TheRealKasumi/NikoLight/documentation/build.md

 If you are sure that there is a good ground connection, which is usually the case, there is no need to use it.
 One last thing to keep in mind is that only positive voltages can be measured, so avoid doing something crazy with this simple input.

-The center 2 pin XH connector can be used as a sensor to measure the voltage of your car's ambient light and supply TesLight an on/off or brightness signal.
+The center 2 pin XH connector can be used as a sensor to measure the voltage of your car's ambient light and supply NikoLight an on/off or brightness signal.
 The pin can be used with analog voltages and also PWM signals due to the low-pass filter.
 It is recommended to not measure voltages above 19V with this controller.
 There is an overvoltage protection in place and exceeding this limit for a short period should be possible but not recommended.